minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

 } else if (date(key.rollingStart) == today)) {
     // this is a ‘same day key’, generated on the
     // day the user gets result.
-    // it must arrive within the call window (bullet 4 from proposed process) If (pendingLabResult || now - labResult.confirmationTime < 30 min) {
+    // it must arrive within the call window (Step 4 from proposed process) If (pendingLabResult || now - labResult.confirmationTime < 30 min) {
          Log(‘same day key accepted: before call or within call window’) } else {